An augmented reality experience needs to locate where to place the content in the real world, hence the software needs an "anchor".

-We often want to position an augmented reality scene on a specific location identified by a physical marker like a QR code.
+For the image anchor, we advise users to use a physical marker like a QR code.
 This allows you to control exactly how your users will experience your scene.
 You could print a marker on business cards, pamphlets, magazines... and have your scene anchor on it.
 We propose to show you how in this tutorial.

-Now, if you want to avoid scanning the environment and want your scene to be displayed at a specific location, you should know that all VPK files created with Valkyrie and played on our mobile platform We3D will respond to the standardized Valkyrie QR code below:
+Now, if you want your scene to be displayed at a specific location without scanning your environment for eons, you should know that all VPK files created with Valkyrie and played on our mobile platform We3D will natively anchor on the standard Valkyrie QR code below:

 Print that QR code or display it on a screen, and your augmented reality scene will anchor on it right away as shown in this video: